fschuhi/rob-burbea-expert/Goals.md

 Strategic work that shapes capabilities and architecture.
 Each goal has intent, rationale, and definition of done.
 See also [`TODO.md`](TODO.md) for tactical quick-wins.

+> **Implementation guidance:** See [`REFACTORING.md`](REFACTORING.md) for the architectural roadmap behind the top two priorities (Cohesive Context and Engine Workflow Simplification).

 ---

+## Cohesive Context
+- **Intent**: Move paragraph reconstruction helpers (`get_paragraph_chunks`, `reconstruct_paragraph_with_hit`) out of `src/database.py` into `src/context.py`, so all context-assembly logic lives together.
+- **Why it matters**: Streamlit apps, tests, and future backends can rely on a single module for context formatting, reducing cross-module dependencies.
+- **Definition of done**: Database layer keeps only persistence helpers; context builder exposes reconstruction utilities with updated imports/tests.

 ## Engine Workflow Simplification
 - **Intent**: Refactor `RAGEngine.retrieve_and_rerank` into smaller steps (retrieve, filter, score, build context) without changing behavior.
 - **Why it matters**: Improves testability, prepares for backend reuse, and clarifies the boundary between core logic and presentation.
 - **Definition of done**: Each stage has unit coverage; method reads as a high-level orchestration.

-## Cohesive Context
-- **Intent**: Move paragraph reconstruction helpers (`get_paragraph_chunks`, `reconstruct_paragraph_with_hit`) out of `src/database.py` into `src/context.py`, so all context-assembly logic lives together.
-- **Why it matters**: Streamlit apps, tests, and future backends can rely on a single module for context formatting, reducing cross-module dependencies.
-- **Definition of done**: Database layer keeps only persistence helpers; context builder exposes reconstruction utilities with updated imports/tests.

 ## Model Selection
 - **Intent**: Systematically evaluate candidate base models (e.g., dolphin-mistral, gemma3n-abliterated, qwen variants) to identify the best default for the Expert.